Through the

 High-precision aquaculture

 A suite of refurbished on-campus facilities will allow both marine and freshwater procedures to be carried out, including testing of novel diets and disease challenges.
-Our large aquaria enables tracking of individuals and groups, both spatially and temporally, for fresh and saltwater fish, invertebrates and algae.
+Our large aquaria enable tracking of individuals and groups, both spatially and temporally, for fresh and saltwater fish, invertebrates and algae.
 Upgrades to our Brixham ecotoxicology laboratories enable testing of novel substances, including microplastics and nanoparticles.
-Field systems will be updated to include a new towed camera array to track fish and invertebrates and a planned sensor array deployed on the university’s SmartSound network.
+Field systems will be updated to include a new towed camera array to track fish and invertebrates and a planned sensor array deployed on the University's SmartSound network.

 The Landscape-Level Laboratory